 You take this number and multiply it times the square footage of glass surface for that particular compass setting and shading requirements.
 The resulting number is the number of BTU's that you are "gaining" through your glass.
 Write this number down as you will be adding up ALL of the BTU's to get to your total Heat Gain.
 Note the vast difference in the numbers between similar windows that face West and ones that face North.

-Heat Gain of Exterior Doors
+What About the Heat Gain of Exterior Doors?

 You now proceed through the same exercise for your exterior doors.
-You will be asked to select a door type and then find your design temperature and cross reference once again.
+You will be asked to select a door type and then find your design temperature and cross-reference once again.
 Use this HTM and multiply it times the total square footage of exterior door types.
 Once again the resulting total will be BTU's of heat gain from the doors.

-Heat Gain Through Walls, Ceilings and Floors
+How Do I Calculate the Heat Gain Through Walls, Ceilings, and Floors?

 You will need to follow the same steps you did in the above exercises to get the BTU heat gain from all other surfaces that are in contact with the hot, humid outdoor air.
 This simply requires accurate measurements on your part and an investment of time.
 Do it on a step by step basis following all of the steps in Manual J.